kayex/sirius/README.md

 An extension framework for Slack.

-Extensions are small pieces of code that extend or enhance the functionality of Slack.
+Extensions are small pieces of user-created functionality that enhance the default Slack experience.
 For example, the `thumbs_up` extension converts `(y)` to `👍` in all outgoing messages.

-Sirius is an extension server that allows you to run these extensions as a service, and use them without having to install anything on the devices you use Slack from.
+Sirius is an extension server that allows you to run these extensions as a standalone service, and use them without having to install anything on the devices you use Slack from.

 ## How does it work?
-Sirius runs as a service and connects to the [Slack Real Time Messaging API](https://api.slack.com/rtm) using your Slack OAuth token.
-Once logged in, it runs the extensions you have enabled on every message you send (never on messages you receive).
-Any alterations that the extensions wish to make to your messages will be batched per message and performed with a single message edit immediately after sending.
+Sirius connects to the [Slack Real Time Messaging API](https://api.slack.com/rtm) using your Slack OAuth credentials.
+Once logged in, it monitors your active channels for messages and processes them using the enabled extensions.
+Only messages sent by you are processed.
+Modifications to the message text body are instantly propagated using a regular message edit.

+Sirius does not store or forward any message data, including metadata.

 ## Bundled extensions
 These extensions come included with sirius by default, and can be enabled immediately using their EIDs (names).